one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

   - ./:/app
 ```

-### How to pass values to variables in `docker-compose.yml` file?
+### How to pass values to variables in `docker-compose.yml` and `docker-compose-gradle.yml` file?

-In this `docker-compose.yml` file, you would see that the variables are used
+In the `docker-compose.yml` and `docker-cmompose-gradle.yml` files, you would see that the variables are used
 like `${APPLICATION_PORT_ON_DOCKER_HOST}`, `${APPLICATION_PORT_ON_CONTAINER}`,
 `${DB_NAME}`, `${POSTGRES_USER}`, `${POSTGRES_PASSWORD}`, `${DB_PORT_ON_DOCKER_HOST}`
 and `${DB_PORT_ON_CONTAINER}`.
 One might think(people new to docker) that how would we pass values